 While the vision is unlikely to change, it is critical that the IPNA recognizes that the ways in which the vision is achieved can and will change.
-The future addition or subtraction of policies or projects, either formally or informally, should not be viewed as a compromise of the plan but rather its natural evolution in response to new and evolving needs.
-Best practices for creating Lifelong Communities are emerging and evolving as a result of profound demographic changes.
+The addition or subtraction of policies or projects, either formally or informally, should not be viewed as a compromise of the plan but rather its refinement in response to changing needs.
+Best practices for creating Lifelong Communities are evolving as a result of profound demographic forced.
 IPNA and its partners must be prepared to respond to change in order to ensure a fresh, relevant plan.